New Covenant Community Church

 If time or circumstances do not permit a meeting, action may be taken by the Board of Deacons without holding a meeting.
 Contact may be made by phone or in writing.
 Any decision made by the Deacons must be put in writing and signed by those agreeing Deacons as soon as possible.
 Each signature shall constitute a vote and the action shall be considered approved if the number of signatures is a majority of the members of the Board of Deacons.

-Section 1: The Senior Pastor
+ARTICLE VI: THE PASTORAL STAFF Section 1: The Senior Pastor

 - The Senior Pastor shall be a licensed/ordained minister, shall subscribe to the Statement of Faith of the church, shall support the church’s affiliation with the Baptist General Conference, and shall support and not circumvent the intent and purposes set forth in this Constitution.